Kristina Johnson ’12

 How did a liberal arts education make a difference for you?

 I came into college thinking I knew exactly what I wanted.
-The liberal arts education allowed me to explore new academic topics, learn new passions, and be creative with science that I truly do not think I would have had an opportunity to do at a larger university.
-These experiences ultimately led to me finding my career that I did not know existed prior to being at Lake Forest.
+The liberal arts education allowed me to explore new academic topics, learn new passions, and be creative with science in a way I wouldn’t have had the opportunity to do at a larger university.
+These experiences ultimately led to me finding a career that I didn’t know existed prior to being at Lake Forest.

 What experiences outside of the classroom do you think helped prepare you for PhD in Clinical Psychology programs?